ocadotechnology/aimmo/docs/deployment/nginx-setup.md

     - [env]-aimmo.codeforlife.education
     secretName: ssl-cert-secret
 ```
-* In your terminal, go to the directory that contains the above mentioned files and use the following to generate the secret: `kubectl create secret tls foo-secret --key /tmp/tls.key --cert /tmp/tls.crt`.
+* In your terminal, go to the directory that contains the above mentioned files and use the following to generate the secret: `kubectl create secret tls foo-secret --key=/tmp/tls.key --cert=/tmp/tls.crt`.
 This will require correct authentication which is described above.